Shiva2111/RollDiceApp/README.md

-# basic
+# Roll Dice App

 A new Flutter project.

-## Getting Started
+## Information

-This project is a starting point for a Flutter application.
+This project is based on Flutter Dart.
+This app allows you to roll a dice and get the results randomly.
+It has decent UI and works on iOS and Android.

+Hope you like this.

 A few resources to get you started if this is your first Flutter project: